Qawwai/Qawwai/README.md

 ## Hi, I'm Theo

-Computer Science and Engineering at Sungkyunkwan University in Suwon, South Korea.
-Indonesian, second year, mostly writing Python and Kotlin.
+Computer Science and Engineering at Sungkyunkwan University.

-Most of what's here started as something I wanted to exist — a budgeting app because splitting costs over chat was getting silly, a fridge app because I kept throwing out vegetables.
-Longer term I'm heading toward networking and network security, so expect that corner of this profile to fill out.
+Most of what's here started as something I wanted to exist:

 ### Now